 In a short sentence, SharePoint is here to stay.
 Microsoft boasts that more than 85 percent of Fortune 500 companies and 190 million users across 500,000+ organisations use SharePoint.
 SharePoint forms the foundation for these large organisations running their Intranet Portals, document process automation, enterprise content management, business process management and team sites.
 Post covid, dependence on SharePoint has increased even more.

 The rapid expansion of the Microsoft 365 Suite (formerly known as Office 365), which now incorporates SharePoint Online, makes SharePoint affordable to the smallest of organisations.
 This has been a major driving force behind the popular adoption of SharePoint by small, medium and large companies over the past couple of years.

 And as of the year 2016, Microsoft 365, which was formerly known as Office 365, has become not only the cloud service with the highest number of users but also gunning towards being a leader in intelligent information management & enterprise content management, enabling a high degree of collaboration with knowledge workers.

-Growth of Office 365 (formerly known as Microsoft 365) and the G-Suite, which is its closest competition.
+The growth of Office 365 (formerly known as Microsoft 365) and the G-Suite is its closest competition.